unifiedstreaming/origin/README.md

 - `?pipeline=utc_change`
 - `?pipeline=utc_remove`

+The available pipelines for `/.m3u8` urls are:

+- `?pipeline=default_audio_language`

-These pre-configured use cases may or may not apply at all to your content.
+These pre-configured use cases are using some defaults that may or may not apply at all to your content!
+I.e. the `default_audio_language` sets English as the default audio track.
+If that is already the default track in your original manifest, you will notice no visible changes in the edited manifest.
+In that case, either edit the configuration files present in the `/usr/share/manifest-edit` folder of the docker image, or read next chapter to use your custom configuration file.

 Manifest Edit customized pipeline
 ---------------------------------